numalariamodeling/covid-chicago/experiment_configs/README.md

 ### [intervention_parameters](https://github.com/numalariamodeling/covid-chicago/blob/master/experiment_configs/extendedcobey_200428.yaml#L101)
 Intervention parameters or also scenario parameter  are repeated for each sample, fitting parameter and startdate.
 Most of the intervention parameter include time varying parameters to simulate an intervention put in place or being lifted at any time point.
-Since time in the cms model depends on the startdate, the effect size parameter and time event parameter have been separated (see time_parameter below).
+Since time in the cms model depends on the start date, the effect size parameter and time event parameter have been separated (see time_parameter below).
 Below are some examples:

 Adding social distancing interventions